cpanyjs/CPany/README.md

 Update config file `cpany.yml`, and push the changes to Github.
 Then, Github Actions will automatically fetch data and push to your repository.

-You can use Github Pages, Netlify, etc. to deploy generated static site.
+You can use Netlify, Vercel, Github Pages, etc. to deploy generated static site.

 ### Netlify Deploy